What is cord blood?

 • blood cell production disorders, such as multiple myeloma and lymphoma

 • congenital metabolic disorders, like Hurler/Hunter syndrome and Duncan’s syndrome.

 Where can I donate my cord blood?

-We are currently set up to collect cord blood at four hospitals in Manchester, London and Leicester:
+We are currently set up to collect cord blood at five hospitals in Manchester, London and Leicester: